Public Holidays in Equatorial Guinea 2026 – National & Public Holidays

 Frequently Asked Questions (FAQs)

-How many public holidays does Equatorial Guinea have in 2025?
+How many public holidays does Equatorial Guinea have?

-Equatorial Guinea observes about 14 national public holidays in 2025.
+Equatorial Guinea observes around 14 national public holidays each year.

 Does the country shift a holiday if it falls on a Sunday?